nmaahcdigitalops/ox/sf/draft procurement/rfq.md

 <br/><br/>

 ## Pricing
-The Government anticipates an initial period of performance to be time and materials (T&M), followed by a firm-fixed price (FFP) contract type for the optional/award-term periods of performce.
+The Government anticipates an initial period of performance to be time and materials (T&M), for the purposes of normalizing velocity and maintaing other important performace factors (such as appropriate bug rate levels).
+It is anticipated that T&M will be used for the Base Period, Discovery sprint + light-weight prototype(s), and approximately the first 2-3 months of Period 2, Digital product MVP.
+This would be followed by a firm-fixed price (FFP) contract type for remaining periods of performce.
 More specifically, the FFP periods will be FFP per iteration.
 <br/><br/>
 ## How to Pitch and How to Be Judged